 Method of assessment

-The reading list for this module will change from year to year.
+This module only uses primary literature, much of which is chosen by the students as part of their seminar leadership.
+As such, the reading list for this module changes from year to year.
 It will contain the most up to date and/or controversial topics in a variety of fields associated with evolutionary anthropology.

-Articles will be drawn from the following journals and other relevant sources where appropriate:
+Articles will generally be drawn from the following journals, and other relevant sources where appropriate:

 Evolution and Human Behavior